Vietnamese street food guide: 7 must-try dishes in 2026

 7. Cà phê trứng (Egg Coffee)

-So a bartender, Nguyen Van Giang, at Sofitel Legend Metropole Hotel got an interesting idea.
-He whipped egg yolks with sugar and coffee to prepare this genius concoction.
+During the First Indochina War, milk was scarce.
+Bartender Nguyen Van Giang at Sofitel Legend Metropole Hotel whipped egg yolks with sugar and coffee to create this genius concoction.
+Fast-forward to today, and it’s a comforting and indulgent traditional beverage.

-- Best cities: Hanoi
+- Best cities: Hanoi (birthplace of egg coffee)

 - Main ingredients: Vietnamese coffee, egg yolks, condensed milk, sugar

-- Spice level: NA
+- Spice level: N/A

 Curious about the cost of these mouthwatering dishes and where to find the best street food spots?
 Keep reading!